The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 The Mandalorian season 2 plot

-The Mandalorian season two is still unfolding so there’s room to speculate on where the second half will take us, but we’ve already seen a lot of exciting developments.
+The Mandalorian season two is still unfolding so there’s room to speculate on where the final episode will take us, but we’ve already seen a lot of exciting developments.

-Mando has been scouring the galaxy looking for clues as to where The Child comes from, a journey that has so far seen him cross paths with Cobb Vanth and Bo-Katan Kryze, with Ahsoka Tano not far behind.
+Mando has been scouring the galaxy looking for clues as to where The Child comes from, a journey that has so far seen him cross paths with Cobb Vanth, Bo-Katan Kryze, Ahsoka Tano and Boba Fett.

-This being The Mandalorian, there have also been some entertaining detours, including one scary encounter with a nest of giant alien spiders (arachnophobes may wish to skip that episode).
+This being The Mandalorian, there have also been some entertaining detours, including one scary encounter with a nest of giant alien spiders (arachnophobes may wish to skip that episode) and an extra heist or two.

 Generally, the series has maintained its format of relatively self-contained episodes, but we are seeing continuing themes and plot threads emerge – just as showrunner Jon Favreau had promised prior to the premiere.